 If your pages are published by the static-page production server, but are seen by the world with URLs that do not contain "www.ohio.edu," then click on "WebDocumentFolders" in the upper-portion of the right side; in the lower portion of the right side, either double-click on the folder whose name matches your site or double-click on the folder with the ".." label at the top of the bottom-right portion of the FileZilla window, in order to navigate to other drives and folders, according to the information provided when you were authorized to work on those pages.

-Continue to navigate in your directories on the server on the right portion of the FileZilla window, with the usual Windows techniques, until you are looking at the files that are already in the directory where you want to place the new file.
+Continue to navigate in your directories on the server on the right portion of the FileZilla window, with the usual Windows or Macintosh techniques, until you are looking at the files that are already in the directory where you want to place the new file.
 You should now be looking at the corresponding directories on both sides of the FileZilla session window.

 If either side is missing a subdirectory that the other side has, you can right-click on white space (not text or icons) in the directory and file listing area where it is missing, and choose "create directory" from the contextual menu that pops up.